FINNGEN/saige-pipelines/README.md

 "conditional_analysis.ref_col": "ref",
 "conditional_analysis.alt_col": "alt",
  ```
  `phenos_to cond` and `chroms` determine what phenos and what chrom regions are run.
 This can be handy to run shorter/test runs.
  `pheno_file` is the file that contains all pheno related data.
 It has to have the FID column and contain the covariates.
- `release` is added as a suffix to all pipeline outputs
+ `release` is added as a suffix to all pipeline outputs.
  `sumstats_root` is the standard regenie output of Finngen from which the top hits are chosen.
 The following list of header inputs (`mlogp_col`,`chr_col` etc) have to match the content of the sumstats files.

  `locus_mlogp_threshold` determines the threshold for choosing the starting locuses (extracted from sumstats).
  `conditioning_mlogp_threshold` instead is the parameter used to stop the regenie chain conditional run.